CM for Patients With ALD After Liver Transplant

 All participants will receive a $20 gift card for completing this visit, regardless of treatment arm.

-Since all weekly visits will be completed via Zoom, participants will need to provide blood and urine samples at the nearest UCLA lab before their next weekly visit.
+Since all weekly visits will be completed via Zoom or phone, participants will need to provide blood and urine samples at the nearest UCLA lab before their next weekly visit.
 CM rewards will not be provided until the study team receives the lab results for that week.

 All participants will be compensated for completing each study visit with a gift card regardless of their randomization group.
 For those in the CM group, participants will also receive a CM reward for negative urine (EtG) and/or blood tests (PeTH), depending on which results are received first.
 Because PeTH can be elevated for several weeks after a positive test, a lower PeTH value in a subsequent week of checking will be considered a "negative" result, per previous studies.
 Additionally, if participants in the CM group have negative urine and/or blood test for 2 consecutive weeks, participants will receive a CM bonus.